RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

 #### 1-Individual or compiled

-Plugins can be included individually (using Bootstrap's individual *.js files), or all at once (using bootstrap.js or the minified bootstrap.min.js).
+Plugins can be included individually (using Bootstrap's individual `*.js` files), or all at once (using `bootstrap.js` or the minified `bootstrap.min.js`).

-Using the compiled JavaScript
+>**Using the compiled JavaScript**

-Both bootstrap.js and bootstrap.min.js contain all plugins in a single file.
+>>Both `bootstrap.js` and `bootstrap.min.js` contain all plugins in a single file.
 Include only one.

-Plugin dependencies
+>**Plugin dependencies**

-Some plugins and CSS components depend on other plugins.
+>>Some plugins and CSS components depend on other plugins.
 If you include plugins individually, make sure to check for these dependencies in the docs.
 Also note that all plugins depend on jQuery (this means jQuery must be included before the plugin files).
-Consult our bower.json to see which versions of jQuery are supported.
+[Consult our `bower.json`](https://github.com/twbs/bootstrap/blob/v3.3.7/bower.json) to see which versions of jQuery are supported.

 #### 2-Data attributes

 You can use all Bootstrap plugins purely through the markup API without writing a single line of JavaScript.
 This is Bootstrap's first-class API and should be your first consideration when using a plugin.

 That said, in some situations it may be desirable to turn this functionality off.
-Therefore, we also provide the ability to disable the data attribute API by unbinding all events on the document namespaced with data-api.
+Therefore, we also provide the ability to disable the data attribute API by unbinding all events on the document namespaced with `data-api`.
 This looks like this:

     ```JavaScript/JQuery